nubenetes/awesome-kubernetes/docs/git.md

 * [blog.gruntwork.io: Introducing git-xargs: an open source tool to update multiple GitHub repos](https://blog.gruntwork.io/introducing-git-xargs-an-open-source-tool-to-update-multiple-github-repos-753f9f3675ec)
 * [github.blog: Security keys are now supported for SSH Git operations 🌟](https://github.blog/2021-05-10-security-keys-supported-ssh-git-operations/)
 * [education.github.com](https://education.github.com/) Real-world tools, engaged students.
 GitHub Education helps students, teachers, and schools access the tools and events they need to shape the next generation of software development.
-* [GitHub Copilot 🌟](https://copilot.github.com/) Your AI pair programmer With GitHub Copilot, get suggestions for whole lines or entire functions right inside your editor.
 * [github.blog: GitHub brings supply chain security features to the Go community](https://github.blog/2021-07-22-github-supply-chain-security-features-go-community/)
 * [dev.to: How to never type passwords when using Git](https://dev.to/github/how-to-never-type-passwords-when-using-git-18bb) We're deprecating password support for Git operations to keep you more secure.
 You can authenticate Git actions using:
     * SSH keys